3kiri3/Maze/README.md

 ## Project Overview

-Revenge Maze is an interactive 2D game developed using JavaFX.
-It combines maze navigation, puzzle-solving and stealth mechanics.
-Players must progress through office-themed levels, avoiding obstacles and completing mini-games while travelling in elevators.
-In the final stage, they must evade AI-controlled bosses.
-This project showcases the potential of interactive systems and illustrates how engaging and entertaining a user-focused game can be.
+Revenge Maze is an interactive 2D game developed in JavaFX, combining maze navigation, puzzle-solving, and stealth mechanics.
+Players must progress through office-themed levels, avoiding obstacles, completing mini-games, and riding elevators.
+In the final stage, players must evade AI-controlled bosses to achieve their ultimate goal.

+This project demonstrates the potential of interactive systems and highlights how a user-focused game can be engaging and entertaining.

 ### Game Context